MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

 1. Select the active directory you want to open.

 1. Once open, click the **Applications** tab at the top.

 1. Open [the web application you created when you configured R Server for AAD authentication](security-authentication.md#aad).

-1. With the application open, click the **Manage Manifest** button at the bottom of the page.
+1. With the application open, go to the bottom of the page and click the **Manage Manifest > Download Manifest**.
 A popup menu appears.
    ![Manifest](../media/o16n/security-auth-2.png)

-1. Choose **Download manifest** and save the file locally.
-1. Open the manifest file in a text editor and ensure that the property `"groupMembershipClaims":` looks like this:
+1. Open the manifest file in a text editor and ensure that the property `"groupMembershipClaims"` looks like this:

    ```"groupMembershipClaims": "SecurityGroup"```

 1. Save the manifest file.

 1. Back in the portal, click the **Manage Manifest > Upload Manifest** on the toolbar at the bottom of the window.
 Upload the edited file back into the portal.

 1. In the **Configure** tab, scroll to the **Keys** section.
 Take note of the key as you must add this to the `"AzureActiveDirectory"` section of the `appsettings.json` configuration file.
 This will enable R Server to validate the group names at authentication time.

 1. In the same tab, scroll to the **Permissions to other applications** section and click the **Delegated Permissions** listbox. and make sure that the **Read directory data** checkbox is enabled.

    ![Checkbox](../media/o16n/security-auth-1.png)